canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

     Note: The image creation happens asynchronously... we need to figure out how to query whether it's finished or not.
 One silly way is to check the ```status``` column for the given image name in the output from ```glance image-list```.
 There will certainly be something in the REST API for this.

-    See this web page for additional issues regarding the state of memory, disk flushes etc.: http://docs.openstack.org/trunk/openstack-ops/content/snapshots.html.
+    See [this web page](http://docs.openstack.org/trunk/openstack-ops/content/snapshots.html) for additional issues regarding the state of memory, disk flushes etc.

 2. **From a Horizon Dashboard instance**.
 This is equivalent to executing **nova** commands, and again, **glance** would be needed to copy an image into VOSpace once it is completed.